 On 29th August 1864 The Ryde Pier Company opened a standard gauge horseworked tramway along the length of the ½ mile pier.
 The Pier Company subsequently experimented with steam tram engines and steam tram cars, and, in 1886, they ultimately became pioneers in the use of electric traction.
 In 1927 the Siemens electric power system was abandoned in favour of petrol-engined rail-cars.

-When the line closed, Car No. 2 was purchased by the 'Island Vintage Transport Group'.
+At this point, Car No.2 was purchased by the 'Island Vintage Transport Group'.
 It remained on the pier for some months until transported by road to Newport Station, where the Wight Locomotive Society – the founding organisation of the Isle of Wight Steam Railway - was then based.
-In preparation for transportation the bodywork was removed and found to be in such poor condition that most of it had to be scrapped, leaving just the chassis, engine and running gear.
+In preparation for transportation the bodywork was removed in sections and covered storage found.
+Later it needed to be removed but was then sadly left in the open to decay.
+Parts such as doors, windows and fittings were removed and the remainder scrapped.
+This left the chassis, engine and running gear complete.

 For a year or so, the powered chassis proved useful for running materials around Newport Station.
-Then on 24th January 1971 it played an invaluable role when all of the Wight Locomotive Society's rolling stock and equipment was moved from Newport Station to establish the Isle of Wight Steam Railway at Havenstreet.
-It continued as a serviceable 'run-around' for another year or so but, as the Steam Railway quite understandably focused on the priorities of restoring its railway locomotives and passenger rolling stock, the tram was shunted out of use and effectively abandoned.
+On 24th January 1971 it played an invaluable role when the Wight Locomotive Society's rolling stock and equipment was moved by rail from Newport to Havenstreet to establish the Isle of Wight Steam Railway.
+The tramcar remained in service for about a year in use as a 'runaround' but as the Steam Railway quite understandably focused on the priorities of restoring its locomotives and passenger stock the tram, needing serious attention to the transmission and engine, was shunted out of use and effectively abandoned.

-However, there have always been those who were determined that it would be restored, and in 2011 a small group, including some of those responsible for its original preservation, set out a plan for its restoration.
-In 2012 the Railway's Board agreed that the project should be the subject of an appeal.
+However, there were always those who were determined that it would be restored, and in 2011 a small group, including some of those responsible for its original preservation, set out a plan for its reconstruction.
+This was accepted by the Railway's Board the following year and an appeal was launched.

 HOW WILL THE TRAM BE USED?